msank00/msank00.github.io/_posts/2020-01-19-blog_500_Domain_Knowledge_Insurance.md

 - The insured is deprived of the subject-matter.

-When a ship is sunk or is completely destroyed by fire, it will be a case of actual total loss.
+**Example:** When a ship is sunk or is completely destroyed by fire, it will be a case of actual total loss.
 There may be a case when the goods are so damaged that they do not look like goods which were insured e.g. if crockery is reduced to pieces, it is a case of actual total loss.

 In another case if the insured is not able to get the things back i.e., if the ship is missing and there is no trace of it, it is also a case of actual total loss.
 In case of actual total loss the insured is entitled to recover full amount of loss.
-When the insured has been compensated the title of goods passes on to the insurer.
+When the insured has been compensated, the title of goods passes on to the insurer.
 If some amount is received from the sale of damaged goods, the amount will go to the insurer and not to the insured.

 **Reference:**